-5.10 Customizing Correlated Event
+Customizing Correlated Event

 Correlated events include specific event fields with some default values.
-For more information, see Table 5-3 on page 66 in Section 5.4.1, "Understanding the Correlated Event," on page 66.
+For more information, see Table 5-3 on page 55 in "Understanding the Correlated Event" on page 55.

 You can customize the default correlated event field values.
 For example, when a specific event pattern is detected and you want the rule to create correlated events with a high severity value, you can customize the Severity field of the correlated event.
-Similarly, if you want to allow a specific tenant to view correlated events specific to their tenant, you can set the TenantName field to the tenant associated with the rule.
+Similarly, if you want to allow a specific tenant to view correlated events specific to their tenant, you can set either the TenantID field or the TenantName field to the tenant associated with the rule.

-You can customize the correlated event when performing either of the following:

-Creating the correlation rule:

-- You can use the Customize correlated event option that allows you to customize almost all the correlated event fields except for the Sentinel internal fields. - Any customization in the correlated event field values is applicable only to the specific correlation rule.
+You can customize the correlated event when creating the correlation rule.
+You can use the Customize correlated event option that allows you to customize almost all the correlated event fields except for the Sentinel internal fields.
+Any customization in the correlated event field values is applicable only to the specific correlation rule.